The International Trade Blog arrow International Sales & Marketing

 5. Cash in Advance

 With cash in advance, the exporter can eliminate credit risk or the risk of non-payment since payment is received prior to the transfer of ownership of the goods.
 Wire transfers and credit cards are the most commonly used cash-in-advance options available to exporters.
-With this option, you get paid up front, and you can use your client's money to finance production of the product you are selling.
+With this option, you get paid upfront, and you can use your client's money to finance the production of the product you are selling.

 Learn Your Export Payment Options: Download the Free Trade Finance Guide